Francis Richard Wegg-Prosser1

 by Joseph Wright 2

-Anne Herbert was the daughter of William Herbert, 2nd Marquess of Powis and Mary Preston.1 A contract for the marriage of Anne Herbert and Henry Arundell, 6th Baron Arundell of Wardour was signed on 18 January 1728/29.1 She died on 2 October 1757 at Salisbury, Wiltshire, England, without issue.1 She was buried on 5 October 1757 at Tisbury, Wiltshire, England.1 Her will (dated 17 May to 27 August 1757) was probated on 2 November 1757.1
+Lady Anne Herbert was the daughter of William Herbert, 2nd Marquess of Powis and Mary Preston.1 A contract for the marriage of Lady Anne Herbert and Henry Arundell, 6th Baron Arundell of Wardour was signed on 18 January 1728/29.1 She died on 2 October 1757 at Salisbury, Wiltshire, EnglandG, without issue.1 She was buried on 5 October 1757 at Tisbury, Wiltshire, EnglandG.1 Her will was proven (by probate) on 2 November 1757.1

 Citations